NinaGuben/NinaGuben/README.md

 - After completing multiple python courses, my enthusiasm for programming continues to grow 🤓
 - Recently, I delved into the field of Data Science and am currently enrolled in a **Data Science diploma program** 📈

-## what I am looking for 🔮
+## What I Am Looking For 🔮
-== I am eager to combine my expertise in biosciences with programming and pursue a career at the intersection of these fields.==
+==I am eager to combine my expertise in biosciences with programming and pursue a career at the intersection of these fields==